Great! First time for me playing a full game of Oztea 1939 (I’ll be Allies).

 Page 34, Global United Kingdom Rules, Mobilize New Units: “United Kingdom mobilizes its new combat units purchased by each economy at industrial complexes that fall under that economy.
 It mobilizes its new facilities purchased by each economy in territories that fall under that economy.”

-Page 35, Movement Between Maps, paragraph 2: “The Canadian territory of Alberta/Saskatchewan/Manitoba on the Europe map is adjacent to the Western Canada territory on the Pacific map.”
+Page 35, Movement Between Maps, paragraph 2: “The Canadian territory of Alberta/Saskatchewan/Manitoba on the Europe map is adjacent to the Western Canada territory on the Pacific map.â€

-Page 36, Political Situation, National Objectives, and Bonus Income, Soviet Union, Political Situation, paragraph 2: “As a result, if the Soviet Union is at war with Axis powers on only one map, it is still under the restrictions of being a neutral power (see “Powers Not at War with One Another,” page 15) on the other map, and Axis powers on the other map are also still under those restrictions regarding the Soviet Union on both maps.
+Page 36, Political Situation, National Objectives, and Bonus Income, Soviet Union, Political Situation, paragraph 2: “As a result, if the Soviet Union is at war with Axis powers on only one map, it is still under the restrictions of being a neutral power (see “Powers Not at War with One Another,†page 15) on the other map, and Axis powers on the other map are also still under those restrictions regarding the Soviet Union on both maps.
 For example, a state of war with only Japan lifts the neutrality restrictions from the Soviet Union on the Pacific map only, and allows Japanese units to attack or fly over Soviet-controlled territories on either map.
 However, the Soviet Union is still restricted on the Europe map, and Germany and Italy must still treat the entire Soviet Union as a neutral power, and may not move units into or through any original Soviet territories or Soviet-controlled territories.
 At the same time, Allied powers may move units into or through Pacific original Soviet territories and Soviet-controlled territories, but not European ones.”

-Page 36, Political Situation, National Objectives, and Bonus Income, Soviet Union, bullet point 2: “3 IPCs for each original German, Italian, or pro-Axis neutral territory that the Soviet Union controls that was originally German, Italian, or pro-Axis neutral.”
+Page 36, Political Situation, National Objectives, and Bonus Income, Soviet Union, bullet point 2: “3 IPCs for each

-Page 38, Political Situation, National Objectives, and Bonus Income, United Kingdom: “It may, however, move units into Dutch territories as a noncombat movement at any time, as long as they have not yet been captured by an Axis power.
-It may actually take control of Dutch territories (gaining their IPC income) by moving land units into them as a noncombat movement, as long as they have not yet been captured by an Axis power.
-Additionally, the United Kingdom considers attacks against any Dutch territories to be acts of war against it directly. ~~Once a Dutch territory has been captured by an Axis power, however, it may be captured and controlled by any power.~~”
+move units into Dutch territories as a noncombat movement at any time, as long as they have not yet been captured by an Axis power.
+It may actuallytake control of Dutch territories (gaining their IPC income) by moving land units into them as a noncombat movement, as long as they have not yet been captured by an Axis power.
+Additionally, the United Kingdom considers attacks against any Dutch territories to be acts of war against it directly. ~~Once a Dutch territory has been captured by an Axis power, however, it may be captured and controlled by any power.~~â€Page 38, United Kingdom, National Objective and Bonus Income, paragraph 1: “To reflect this objective, the United Kingdom Europe and Pacific economies (see “Global United Kingdom Rules”, page 35) collect bonus IPC income during each of the United Kingdom’s Collect Income phases in the following situations.”

-Page 39, Additional Rules, paragraph 3: “Also, if Japan attacks any Soviet-controlled territory that is adjacent to any Mongolian territory, all Mongolian territories that are still strict neutral or pro-Allies, or have joined the Allies as a result of a failed Japanese attack, will be placed under the control of the Soviet Union at the end of Japan’s Conduct Combat phase.
-This will be done in the same manner as though the Soviet Union had moved land units into a friendly neutral territory (see “Friendly Neutrals,” page 10).
+move units into Dutch territories as a noncombat movement at any time, as long as they have not yet been captured by an Axis power.
+It may actuallytake control of Dutch territories (gaining their IPC income) by moving land units into them as a noncombat movement, as long as they have not yet been captured by an Axis power.â€Page 39, Additional Rules, paragraph 3: “Also, if Japan attacks any Soviet-controlled territory that is adjacent to any Mongolian territory, all Mongolian territories that are still strict neutral or pro-Allies, or have joined the Allies as a result of a failed Japanese attack, will be placed under the control of the Soviet Union at the end of Japan’s Conduct Combat phase.
+This will be done in the same manner as though the Soviet Union had moved land units into a friendly neutral territory (see “Friendly Neutrals,†page 10).
 These territories will have Soviet control markers placed on them, and their standing army units will be placed on the board using Soviet pieces and will be controlled by the Soviet Union player from then on.
-This will occur regardless of the state of relations between the Soviet Union and Japan at the time of the attack, with one exception: If the Soviet Union has attacked Korea or any Japanese-controlled territory bordering these Mongolian territories while Mongolia was still a strict neutral, Mongolia will remain neutral and not ally itself with the Soviet Union.”
+This will occur regardless of the state of relations between the Soviet Union and Japan at the time of the attack, with one exception: If the Soviet Union has attacked Korea or any Japanese-controlled territory bordering these Mongolian territories while Mongolia was still a strict neutral, Mongolia will remain neutral and not ally itself with the Soviet Union.â€

 Page 40, Optional Rule: Research & Development, Step 3.
-Roll Breakthrough Die: Add to end: “If you roll an advance that you already have, roll again until you get one that you don’t have.”
+Roll Breakthrough Die: Add to end: “If you roll an advance that you already have, roll again until you get one that you don’t have.â€

 Page 40, Breakthrough Chart 1, 3.
-Paratroopers: “Up to 2 of your infantry units in each territory with an operative friendly air base can be moved to an enemy-controlled territory 3 or fewer spaces away that is being attacked by your land units from adjacent territories and/or by amphibious assault.”
+Paratroopers: “Up to 2 of your infantry units in each territory with an operative friendly air base can be moved to an enemy-controlled territory 3 or fewer spaces away that is being attacked by your land units from adjacent territories and/or by amphibious assault.â€

 … and here are the changes that apply only to the Europe Rulebook: